Cholesterol Baytown

 Cholesterol is an oil-based, fatty substance that is carried around the body in the blood.
 It is needed to build new cells, insulate nerves, and produce hormones.

 Your liver produces most of the cholesterol needed for your body.
-The rest comes from foods including animal meat, poultry and full-fat dairy products.
-Excess intake of these foods can cause your liver to make more cholesterol than it otherwise would.
+The rest comes from foods including animal meat, poultry, and full-fat dairy products.
+Excess intake of these foods can cause your liver to make more cholesterin than it otherwise would.

-Too much cholesterol can be dangerous.
-Over time, it builds up in the inner walls of the arteries and make them narrow and less flexible.
+Too much cholesterin can be dangerous.
+Over time, it builds up in the inner walls of the arteries and makes them narrow and less flexible.
 This condition is known as atherosclerosis.

 Atherosclerosis is a major cause of coronary heart disease worldwide.
 It can lead to blockage of arteries that supply blood to the heart, resulting in chest pain.
 Complete blockage by a clot formation on top of a narrowed artery can result in a heart attack.